websanco/liferay-learn/docs/dxp/latest/en/process-automation/workflow/developer-guide/creating-an-action-executor.md

 The Acme E5C9 Implementation project extracts the status-setting logic of the Single Approver definition's workflow scripts into its single Java class, `E5C9ActionExecutor`.

-In addition to the action executor the project includes and autoloads a workflow definition called the E5C9 Single Approver, which is only different form the default Single Approver in that it uses the action executor class's logic instead of Groovy scripting directly in the workflow definition.
+In addition to the action executor, the project includes and autoloads a workflow definition called the E5C9 Single Approver, which has the same logic as the default Single Approver but uses the action executor class's logic instead of Groovy scripting directly in the workflow definition.

 ```{literalinclude} ./creating-an-action-executor/resources/liferay-e5c9.zip/e5c9-impl/src/main/java/com/acme/e5c9/internal/workflow/kaleo/runtime/scripting/internal/action/E5C9ActionExecutor.java
    :dedent: 4